liamdoan/taxi-booking/README.md

 Frontend focuses on:

 - good, clear UI.
-- using context and reusabled components, avoid repetition.
+- using context and reusabled components.
+This project has many related logics across components, therefore context is widely utilized to centralize states/values.

 Backend focuses on: